abelchiao/genetic-algorithm-visualization/README.md

 Instead, the population undergoes a process of natural selection, which drives it toward more optimal conditions.

 In this case, as in nature, the fittest individuals of the population have a higher probability to reproduce and pass their genetic data on to the next generation.
-The relative fitness of each individual is the inverse of the distance required to traverse the cities in the order specified in its chromosome; the longer shorter the route, the fitter the individual.
+The relative fitness of each individual is the inverse of the distance required to traverse the cities in the order specified in its chromosome; the shorter the route, the fitter the individual.

 #### Implementation:
 An ```Individual```'s fitness is inversely proportional to the route it represents.